ajsmith607/memills/content/family-of-edward-hallock-mills/topics/me-mills.md

 </figcaption>
 </figure>

 A few years later in March 1879, Edward Mills arrives in Mott's Corners and takes over operation of the store shortly thereafter.
-The following news item from Mott's Corners, approximately nine months after the Mills family arrived, describes a "firm of Mills & Co.", and I believe this is likely an early reference to Edward's business, and if true, it would seem to indicate that Edward still had co-owners, possibly still including Charles M. Pine and James A. Hillyer, who were his partners in the {{% pagelink "corfu" "Corfu store" %}}
+The following news item from Mott's Corners, approximately nine months after the Mills family arrived, describes a "firm of Mills & Co.", and I believe this is likely an early reference to Edward's business, and if true, it would seem to indicate that Edward still had co-owners, possibly still including Charles M. Pine and James A. Hillyer, who were his partners in the {{% pagelink "corfu" "Corfu store" %}}.
+By the 1890's the store was referenced simply as "E. H. Mills".

 {{% fig "brookton/1879-12-03-Ithaca-Daily-Journal-Ithaca-NY-p4" "500" /%}}